typelevel/governance/.github/ISSUE_TEMPLATE/1-project-submission.md

 ### Project Management

 Typelevel projects are required to have an appropriate Code of Conduct.
 The [Scala Code of Conduct](https://typelevel.org/code-of-conduct) is a good option, but not specifically required.
-Before submitting a project for inclusion, please ensure that a pointer to its Code of Conduct is clearly linked from its README and/or website.
+Before submitting a project for inclusion, please ensure that a pointer to its Code of Conduct is clearly linked from its README, CODE_OF_CONDUCT.md, or website.

 - [ ] This project's Code of Conduct can be found at <!-- link to CoC -->